webplatform/docs-wpd/Community/Meetings/General/index.md

 ====TOPIC: Action items cleanup====

-•
-o	Action items cleanup: Please search for your name on this page.
+* Action items cleanup: Please search for your name on this page.
-•	It's probably associated with an action item.
+** It's probably associated with an action item.
 Either:
-•	Mark it as (DONE)
+** Mark it as (DONE)
-•	Mark it as (DUE: <date>) (really, only pre-launch or post-launch)
-•	Mark it as (STATUS: NO LONGER IMPORTANT) or some other STATUS
-•	Next week, Julee will email you, and cc list, all Action items that need to be done before launch.
+** Mark it as (DUE: <date>) (really, only pre-launch or post-launch) ** Mark it as (STATUS: NO LONGER IMPORTANT) or some other STATUS ** Next week, Julee will email you, and cc list, all Action items that need to be done before launch.

 ACTION: Everyone to review the general meeting notes for actions assigned to them that aren't marked "(DONE)".